vvhitedog/spectavi/README.md

 ## Install

 Spectavi has been desinged in Python 2.7, and may not work with newer versions.
-The only python dependecies are numpy and cndarray.
+The only core python dependecies are numpy and cndarray.
 Installation of numpy is fairly standard and is not described here (since there are many ways to do it, each with their own pros and cons.)

+For running examples, other python dependencies are: matplotlib, scipy, skimage.
+These may be skipped to just build and run tests.

 There is a dependency of the C++ code on the [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page) library, which